Great coaching is a leadership multiplier. Learn critical skills to increase your impact, empower your team, and maximize results.

 I am also a certified meditation and embodiment teacher in the lineage of The Realization Process.

 Learn simple and effective tools to support you when you take on the role of coach.
-Increase your self-awareness, hone your powers of observation, and learn to ask open and honest questions that can facilitate new insights and lasting change.
+Increase your self-awareness, hone your powers of observation, share effective feedback, and learn to ask open and honest questions that can facilitate new insights and lasting change.

 The Coaching Conversation